 An individual company will want to export to make a monetary profit.
 However, the national economy only needs to export to the extent that it can obtain imports in exchange for them.
 Imports raise a nation’s standard of living.
 Exports are the cost of obtaining imports.
 Exporting in excess is, therefore, potentially a waste of national resources.
 Since Russia is barred from obtaining imports from the West, it has no national interest in exporting anything to the West.

 In addition, Russia is banned from dealing in Western currencies, and the West has banned its populations from dealing in roubles.
-Paradoxically, that makes the exchange analysis very easy indeed: nobody in Russia needs Western currencies as there is nothing to buy them.
+Paradoxically, that makes the exchange analysis very easy indeed: nobody in Russia needs Western currencies as there is nothing to buy with them.
 However the energy sales to the West need to be exchanged, at least in part, for roubles as the Russian energy firms have bills and taxes to pay.

 That imbalance should make it very difficult to get hold of roubles in exchange for Western currencies, and the exchange rate is only being prevented from ascending into the stratosphere by the intervention of the Russian banking system.